NedKe/JS-PP2-The-Runner/README.md

 ### Form Confirmation popup

--   When the user submits the feedback, the thank you page pops up to confirm the submission and has a button to let the user go back to the game.
+-   When the user submits the feedback, the thank you page pops up to confirm the submission.
 This part satisfies the user story (g).

 <details><summary>Form confirmation</summary>
 <img src="docs/game-features/thank-you.png">